 Joaquin Miller Park:

 Joaquin Miller Park is located at 3300 Joaquin Miller Rd. in Oakland and is a great park to visit.
 It is named after the writer and poet Joaquin Miller.
-He purchased in the late 1800’s.
-Located in the hills of Oakland it’s a great place to visit and an enjoy what nature has to offer.
-It has incredibly large Redwood trees that are hundred of years old.
+He purchased in the late 1800s.
+Located in the hills of Oakland it’s a great place to visit and enjoy what nature has to offer.
+It has incredibly large Redwood trees that are hundreds of years old.

 Important Places To See and Visit: